ieee-uottawa/ieeeuottawa-v2/content/pages/index.md

         featuredIcon: circuit
         isIcon: true
       - type: FeaturedItem
-        title: Get homework help
+        title: Get homework help and mentorship
-        titleFr: Obtenez de l'aide pour vos devoirs
+        titleFr: Obtenez de l'aide pour vos devoirs et du mentorat
         text: >
           Need to study with your friends in a quiet environment to prepare for your midterm?
 Our office is the perfect place for that.
+Our execs are also available to help you with your homework or to provide mentorship.
         textFr: >
           Besoin d'étudier avec vos amis dans un environnement calme pour vous préparer pour votre mi-session ?
-Notre bureau est l'endroit idéal pour cela.
+Notre bureau est l'endroit idéal pour cela, nos exécutifs sont également disponibles pour vous fournir du mentorat.
         actions: []
         styles:
           self: